This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 How To Say Hello When Answering the Phone

-So plan this script and provide it to all personnel.
+Write a script and provide it to all personnel.
 It should be simple and to the point, such as "Thank you or calling Xyz Corporation.
 How may I help you?"

 Be Prepared to Take Notes